 We do offer massage therapy to those ladies expecting as long as there are no complications with the pregnancy and you are not within 2 weeks of your delivery date.
 If you have doubts, consult with your obstetrician.
 We have body cushions that allow you to lay on your stomach, back or side for comfort.
 It allows for the extended tummy when face down.
 Please let your therapist know if you are not comfortable and she will reposition you.

 We do offer gift certificates in any amount or you can choose a specific massage.
 Some people do not want to specify how much they spent so they can have the gift certificate say "one hour massage" with no price listed.
 Others prefer to choose an amount and allow the client to choose how to spend it.
 Gift certificates can be divided for more than one product or session.
 If you lose your gift certificate, we have a record of it.
 We ask that gift certificates be redeemed within one year of purchase, but they do not expire.
+Gift certificates are purchased through specific therapists and must be used with that therapist.

 As a rule, we do not do out-calls.
 We have made exceptions in the past for clients that are immobile or with extreme medical conditions.
 It is at the discretion of the therapist.

 We do not currently offer discounted packages.
 We do, however, offer discounts to military/veterans, teachers, police officers and firefighters.
 Just let your therapist know.
 We also do not accept tips and we strive to keep our prices affordable.
+Discounts cannot be combined.

 Absolutely not.
 For a therapeutic massage, you can undress to your level of comfort.
 Some choose to completely undress and that is perfectly fine as well.
 Others choose to leave undergarments on.
 You are always covered except for the area being worked at the time.
 Keep in mind that the less you have on, the easier it is for the therapist to work.
 Bra straps can get in the way of thorough shoulder work, etc. Your therapist leaves the room while you undress and get positioned under the linens.